 with Kristi Taylor

-Sexual harassment is a pervasive issue within workplaces around the country.
-Recent national conversations have highlighted the reality that all workplaces are susceptible to sexual harassment and have a responsibility to educate staff about the issue including what constitutes sexual harassment, the impact on targets as well as the workplace as a whole, employee rights, and how to report.
+All work places are susceptible to sexual harassment and have a responsibility to educate staff about the issue including what constitutes sexual harassment, employee’s rights, how to report it, and the potential impact on people targeted for harassment and the work place as a whole.

 - Understand the definition of sexual harassment consistent with NYS laws